 Every time we would turn a barrel I would yell "GO GO GO!!" and he would tear off again. finally on the last barrel (depending on the course) I'd start yelling "GO HOME RUN RUN RUN!!!
 HEE YAA!
 GET GET GET" and he would run his little heart out.
 I never used a whip, nor spurs.. and i raced in a D ring snaffle :p I actually beat 2-B division riders (if thats what they're called) with my Wonder Horse <3

-Anywhoo..
-I guess where i'm going with this is, Skippy!
-Loves verbal cues.
+Anywhoo.. i guess where i'm going with this is, Skippy! loves verbal cues.
 It helps him get pumped!
 Joey on the other hand does not like them.
-Its definitely something that has to be worked into them though.
+Its definately something that has to be worked into them though.
 I think that your friends experience may have just been a flook =) It may have been the last thing to make that horse finally realize he had to go over the object.

 I'll not comment on anything else though, as it wasn't asked for in the original post and I believe everyone else covered it for the most part ^^